 Yields have been stagnant for the past 10 years in the rice producing regions of China, where farmers were early adopters of green-revolution technologies.
 Evidence shows that environmental stress and ecosystem degradation is among the main drivers of the slowdown in yield growth in China.
 With rising population and income, agricultural productivity will have to continue growing.
 But continued growth based on intensification and unsustainable land use practices would be difficult.

-The overall goal of this proposed study is to improve our understanding of the complex effects of landscape diversity as driven by land use choices, on the provision of key ES that support agriculture, and how those effects are channeled to human welfare and poverty reduction outcomes, and to provide the analytical tools to assist making strategic, evidence-based decisions on managing land use in agricultural landscapes that explicitly account for the effects of ES provision on poverty reduction.
+The overall goal of this project was to improve our understanding of the complex effects of landscape diversity as driven by land use choices, on the provision of key ecosystem services that support agriculture, and how those effects were channelled to human welfare and poverty reduction outcomes, and to provide the analytical tools to assist making strategic, evidence-based decisions on managing land use in agricultural landscapes that explicitly account for the effects of ecosystem service provision on poverty reduction.

-The landscape-scale land use perspective to ES management is of particular importance to China, where most of the poverty is concentrated in its rural population and the agricultural ecosystems face the challenge of improving productivity and sustainability while decreasing their environmental impact and ecosystem degradation.
+The landscape-scale land use perspective to ecosystem services management was of particular importance to China, as most of the poverty is concentrated in its rural population and the agricultural ecosystems face the challenge of improving productivity and sustainability while decreasing their environmental impact and ecosystem degradation.